Postmodernism – and so-called “Grand Theory” – is dead as disco…

 (Culler 2000, pp. 14-5)

-Regarding Culler’s point (2) above, the speculative nature of “Theory” also means it is usually not empirically tested (and/or indeed, testable), and thus often makes claims that are not falsifiable, or that are “not even wrong” in Wolfgang Pauli’s famous terms.
+Moving ahead: Regarding Culler’s point (2) above, the speculative (often even metaphysical) nature of “Theory” also means: it is usually not empirically-tested (and/or indeed, testable), and thus often makes claims that are not even falsifiable, or that are “not even wrong” in Wolfgang Pauli’s famous terms.
+This means we can safely ignore it.

-Regarding point (4) above, the act of “thinking about thinking” usually results in opinions, or speculative philosophy with an infinite regress, and not facts, and certainly not solutions to `real-world’ problems.
-The constant generation of publications by “Theory” also clearly accords with van Peer’s (1997)’s First Law of Literary History.
+Regarding point (4) above, the act of “thinking about thinking” usually results in opinions, or speculative philosophy with an infinite regress, and not facts or evidence, and certainly not solutions to `real-world’ problems.
+The constant generation of publications by “Theory” also clearly accords with van Peer’s (1997)’s First Law of Literary History [namely the number of literary works increases over time, see Van Peer 1994, p.
+183].

 One other major problem with “Theory” is it apparently does not need to be true, as long as it is somehow “interesting”, yet arguably most “Theory” is mostly only interesting to its authors.
 Philosopher and activist Noam Chomsky has also repeatedly convincingly criticized postmodernist “Theory” (Chomsky 1995), (Chomsky & Soper 1998), (Chomsky & Albert 2011).

-Evolutionary Philosopher Daniel C. Dennett has noted the following:
+Evolutionary Philosopher Daniel C. Dennett has also noted the following:

 “Harvey Bloom: Analytic philosophy has always been influenced by science.
 That seems to be true of your thought as well?